BATModules/BATModules/EmploymentIndicators/README.md

 ### **Documentation & code**

-For full documentation, including technical details on how to link the module to a target model, consult the [#ADD LINK] in the [BATModel Wiki](https://github.com/BATModules/BATModules/wiki).
+For full documentation, including technical details on how to link the module to a target model, consult the [BATModel Wiki](https://github.com/BATModules/BATModules/wiki).
 Add-on code for target models  is provided in both Visual Gtree (*gmp*) and standard GEMPACK (*tab*) file format.
-Post-simulation code is in R.
+Post-simulation code is provided in R.

 ![BATModel_EUacknowledgement](/images/BATModel_EUAcknowledgement_bottom.png)